-- There are three attributes which are required to consider when creating a sprite in CSS i.e. height, width and background.
-To define the size of the image, height and width is used and background is used to define the sprite sheet and location of the sheet.
+- There are three attributes that are required to consider when creating a sprite in CSS i.e. height, width, and background.
+To define the size of the image, height, and width are used and background is used to define the sprite sheet and location of the sheet.

 - Add the element to the page

 - An image tag with a placeholder image is required to reference the CSS sprite by Id or class.
 The placeholder image is replaced by the sprite when the page loads.